robfatland/othermathclub/Chapter One All Roads Lead To Warsaw.md

 'Yes there is an equals sign, if you like.'

-'Well so what is on the other side of the equal sign?' asks Egon.
+'Well so what is on the other side of the equals sign?' asks Egon.

-Kyd Pypkn finishes writing another row of zeros on her homework -- this time there are a few ones as well -- and says,
+Kyd Pypkn finishes writing another row of zeros on her homework -- this time there are a few ones as well -- and she says,
 'Well suppose $n$ is 2.
 Then you have $\alpha + \beta$ squared, and this ***equals***
 $\alpha^2 + 2 \cdot \alpha \cdot \beta + \beta^2$.'

-'But where did the $\alpha$ go in the $\beta^2$ part?' asks Egon.
+'Ok I see $\alpha$ here on the left... squared... and I see it in the middle... but where did $\alpha$ go in this third part on the right where we have the $\beta^2$?' asks Egon.

-'Oh it's still there; but it is raised to the zero power... so that makes it 1 and we do not bother writing it down.'
+'Oh it is still there; but it is raised to the zero power... so that makes it 1 and we do not bother writing it down.'

-'Ah', said Egon, his eyebrow going up, '...so then really the complete version is ...' and he wrote:
+'Ah', said Egon, his eyebrows going up, '...so then a really complete version of this is ...' and he writes:

 $$
-(\alpha + \beta)^2 = 1 \cdot \alpha^2 \cdot \beta^0 + 2 \cdot \alpha \cdot \beta + 1 \cdot \alpha^0 \cdot \beta^2
+(\alpha + \beta)^2 \big{=} 1 \cdot \alpha^2 \cdot \beta^0 + 2 \cdot \alpha \cdot \beta + 1 \cdot \alpha^0 \cdot \beta^2
 $$